mkl-314/RoPaSci360/README.md

 # RoPaSci360
 COMP30024 Game

-Upper tokens should never be on the same hex bc not optimal or eat
+Upper tokens should never be on the same hex bc not optimal or token will be eaten